ftqo/ftqo/README.md

 ### Hi there 👋

-- 😄 Pronouns: He/Him or They/Them
+- 😄 Pronouns: Any
-- 🌱 I’m currently learning Python, Java, and JavaScript
+- 🌱 I’m currently learning Python, Java, and JavaScript (with React)
 - 📫 How to reach me: fittscooo[at]gmail.com

-This document is WIP
+###This document is WIP